 Why not include utilities?

-Tunnels, bridges, and utilities are the types of companies that have caused about inclusion or exclusion in this project.
-The simplest and most logical answer I can give is, "They belong in this project when involvement in railroading appears in their corporate names."
+Tunnels, bridges, and utilities are the types of companies that have caused the most discusion about whether to include certificates in this project.
+The simplest and most logical answer I can give is, "Certifictes from tunnel, bridge, and utility companies belong in this project when involvement in railroading appears in their corporate names."
+If they lack such indication, they don't belong.

 The rule

-Discussions about these industries have consumed an enormous amount of time., hence this rule:
+Discussions about these three industries have consumed an enormous amount of time., hence this rule:

-I will include tunnels, bridges and utilities in this database IF AND ONLY IF they included one or more a railroad keywords in their corporate names,
+I will include certificates from tunnel, bridge, and utility companies in this database IF AND ONLY IF one or more railroad keywords appear in their corporate names,

 Keywords will appear in their names something like this: